Open blank notebook with a sharpened wooden pencil resting on the pages, placed on a wooden surface.

 A Culture of Focus, Not Distraction

-Traditional schools often pull boys into a peer-dominated culture, where social dynamics, large classroom sizes, and low expectations dull motivation.
+Traditional schools often pull young men into a peer-dominated culture, where social dynamics, large classroom sizes, and low expectations dull motivation.
 At Gillion, we eliminate those distractions with:

 • Small, focused peer groups